 - Routing and Signaling: This block represents that portion of the Routing Element that implements part of the internet routing system.
-It includes not merely standardized protocols (i.e. IS-IS, OSPF, BGP, PIM, RSVP-TE, LDP, etc.), but also the RIB Manager layer. - Local Configuration: A Routing Element will provide the ability to configure and manage it.
-The Local Configuration is defined in this architecture as the configuration parameters associated with a routing system.
-The Local Configuration may be read, written, or changed via a combination of CLI, NETCONF, SNMP and other protocols.
-The black box behavior for interactions between the ephemeral state that I2RS installs into the routing element and the Local Configuration must be defined in I2RS data models. - Dynamic System State: An I2RS agent needs access to state on a routing element beyond what is contained in the routing subsystem.
+It includes not merely standardized protocols (i.e. IS-IS, OSPF, BGP, PIM, RSVP-TE, LDP, etc.), but also the RIB Manager layer. - Local Configuration: is the black box behavior for interactions between the ephemeral state that I2RS installs into the routing

+- Dynamic System State: An I2RS agent needs access to state on a routing element beyond what is contained in the routing subsystem.
 Such state may include various counters, statistics, flow data, and local events.
 This is the subset of operational state that is needed by network applications based on I2RS that is not contained in the routing and signaling information.
 How this information is provided to the I2RS agent is out of scope, but the standardized information and data models for what is exposed are part of I2RS. - Static System State: An I2RS agent needs access to static state on a routing element beyond what is contained in the routing subsystem.
 An example of such state is specifying queueing behavior for an interface or traffic.
-How the I2RS agent modifies or obtains this information is out of scope, but the standardized information and data models for what is exposed are part of I2RS.

-I2RS Agent: See the definition in Section 2.

-Application: A network application that needs to observe the network or manipulate the network to achieve its service requirements.
+How the I2RS agent modifies or obtains this information is out of scope, but the standardized information and data models for what is exposed are part of I2RS. - I2RS Agent: See the definition in Section 2. - Application: A network application that needs to observe the network or manipulate the network to achieve its service requirements.